Thomas Lee (army captain): Essex

-On 12 February 1601, four days after Essex was apprehended on charges of treason, Lee sought the assistance of Sir Henry Nevill and Sir Robert Crosse (a naval captain who was knighted by Essex in the expedition to Cadiz in 1596) - with four other gentlemen - to surprise the queen in her privy chamber at supper time.
-His plan was to lock her in and pin her up until she signed a warrant for the delivery of Essex.
+On 12 February 1601, four days after Essex was apprehended on charges of treason, Lee sought the assistance of Sir Henry Nevill and Sir Robert Crosse (a naval captain who was knighted by Essex in the expedition to Cadiz in 1596) with four other gentlemen, to surprise the queen in her privy chamber at supper time.
+His plan was to lock the queen in and pin her up until she signed a warrant for the delivery of Essex.
 However, Crosse informed the authorities of their plan, and Lee was apprehended as he watched the door of the chamber in preparation for an attempt on the following evening.

 Lee was tried on 13 February.
 Crosse testified against him.
 Lee denied the construction put upon his words by the attorney-general and spoke boldly in defence of Essex, who had written in commendation of him to Lord Mountjoy.
 He admitted that, "it was ever my fault to be loose and lavish of my tongue", adding that, "he had lived in misery and cared not to live, his enemies were so many and so great".
 In reference to the Queen, he simply said he meant, "to vex her for half an hour, that she might live all the merrier all her life after".
 Upon conviction and sentencing he pleaded for his son's inheritance.
 He was put to death at Tyburn on 14 February, dying "very christianly".
 Essex was put to death eleven days later.